parrt/stratx/articles/imp/NOTES.md

 ## Dec 27, 2019

 Use special loss function in RF to measure purity of X not y.
 We don't really want to squash y as we fit tree.
 Use example of step function and good dtree fit that splits at discontinuity.
 That emphasizes many different x values, which is not what we want; want to group by x.
 Then show example where most pure y subregions gives wrong answer for most-pure-x-regions.

+ISSUES for shap:
+* categoricals
+* measure diff from avg output not from 0

+Did interaction.py term experiment. shap and we get same partial dependences and feature weights.

+added p-values via null distr recently.

+main paper features:

+* define feature imp as ratio of masses under partial dependence curve; partial deriv stuff
+* we have model-free partial dep which allows model free imporantances
+* linear complexity, paralleilizable.

+do we need to talk about LIME and others that subsumed by SHAP?